andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 1. Securing control plane access (i.e. securing cloud credentials).
 2. Securing SSH access.

 Securing control plane access is mostly a vendor-specific issue, once an operator is in possession of valid credentials.
-SSH access is a little more open-ended.
+However, SSH access is a little more open-ended.
 These are the two topics I'm going to focus on in this blog post.

 ## 1. Securing cloud credentials
 The main idea I'd like to present for securing access to your cloud provider is simply this: